Peter-Riedel/mobile-service-robot-segway/README.md

 ## TODOs
 1. Programmieraufgaben:
-   1. implement detection of barrels by ultrasonic sensor
-   2. implement driving/turning
-   3. implement coroutines to balance roboter by gyro sensor
+   1. implement coroutines to balance roboter by gyro sensor
+   2. implement detection of barrels by ultrasonic sensor
 2. Konstruktion / Bau ...